willhowes/makers_portfolio_and_notes/week_5.md

 => Video {title: "b"}
 ```
 ### Softwire Tech Talk
-* When looking for work - do they actually mention working hours?
+* When looking for work - do the employers actually mention working hours?
+Do they mention career path you can take there?
-* Career path?